 It is not unusual to hear that criminal activity in the construction industry is common, some of the most recognized activities are theft, vandalism, and health & safety compliance issues or neglect.
-These criminal activities contribute easily to the UK construction industry suffering 100’s of millions of pounds worth of losses every year.
+These criminal activities contribute easily to the UK construction industry suffering 100’s millions of pounds worth of losses every year.
 Sometimes these costs relate to not only the crimes themselves but also the consequential financial penalties, such as increased project delays and insurance premiums.

 What is the solution?
 Full CCTV Coverage